TwP/bones/README.txt

-  gem:release       # Package and upload to RubyForge gem:repackage     # Force a rebuild of the package files gem:uninstall     # Uninstall the gem manifest          # Alias to manifest:check
-  manifest:check    # Verify the manifest
-  manifest:create   # Create a new manifest
+  gem:release       # Package and upload to RubyForge gem:repackage     # Force a rebuild of the package files gem:uninstall     # Uninstall the gem git:create_tag    # Create a new tag in the Git repository git:show_tags     # Show tags from the Git repository manifest          # Alias to manifest:check manifest:check    # Verify the manifest manifest:create   # Create a new manifest